eclipse-sprotty/sprotty-website/hugo/content/docs/overview.md

 {{< /mermaid>}}

 ### Action
-`Action`s are objects without behavior, JSON structures that describe what should happen but not how it should happen.
+`Action`s are objects without behavior, JSON structures that describe what should happen but not *how* it should happen.
 As such, they can be serialized and serve as protocol messages that are exchanged between the client and the server.
-In actions, model elements are referred to by ID.
+In actions, model elements are referred to by their IDs.

 ### Model Source
 There are two different `ModelSource`s: the `LocalModelSource` offers an API to control the model directly in the client, while the `DiagramServer` delegates to a remote source, e.g. through a WebSocket or a VSCode extension.